 The program can be run on Linux using the freely available Wine software; in fact, I did a lot of testing of Guide 9 this way, and several people have been running Guide 8 in Wine.
 I've heard from one user who is using Wine to run Guide 9 on Mac OS/X. There is some documentation on how to install Wine on OS/X (it's not a simple "click here to install" process, the way it is in Linux.)
 Of course, OS/X users have a variety of other (non-free) ways of running Windows applications under OS/X, such as Boot Camp and Parallels.

 Licensing change: Previous versions of Guide had a "traditional" proprietary license.
-Guide 9.0 will be released under the GPL (General Public License).
+Guide 9. is released under the GPL (General Public License).
 This means that you can copy the DVD freely (buy one copy, install everywhere, give it to friends, schools, etc.)